 East Face, Class 2

 From the large parking pullout, walk southwest on US-20 to the gated road on the north side of the highway.
-Wilderness permit in pocket, walk briefly up this road to reach the base of the Southeast Face.
+Wilderness permit in pocket, walk briefly up this road to reach the base of the southeast face.
 Leave the road and bushwhack west up through thick sagebrush and prickly brush to reach the summit.
 On the summit, you will find an antenna installation.
-Sunset Cone also has a USGS Benchmark on its Southeast Face (Sunset BM).
-There are 2 repeaters up here.
-There was no summit cairn, so I built a small one.
+Sunset Cone also has a USGS benchmark on its southeast face (Sunset Benchmark).
+There are two repeaters up here.
+There was no summit cairn so I built a small one.